 There are two common forms of travel nurse housing:

-- Agency-based housing
+- Agency provided housing

-- Housing stipend
+- Tax free housing stipend

-In agency-based housing, your staffing agency will organize your housing for you.
+In agency provided housing, your staffing agency will organize your housing for you.
 This option is easy for those that don’t want to find their own lodging.
 The only problem with this option is that you don’t have too much of a say on where you’ll be living for several months.

 So, which travel nursing housing option is better?
 That’s really up to you.
 Everyone is different when it comes to their preferences.
 Would you rather have one less thing to worry about or do you prefer to create yourself a home while on your travel nursing job?
 If you’re having a hard time deciding, talk with one of recruiters for more information.